thi-voltage-visionaries/team-bms/README.md

+# How to control the batteries in combination with Daly BMS with the Raspberry Pi 5
 In the folder FINAL you can find two python scripts "bms_reader.py" and "i2c_display.py".

 Both python files need to be started with two different ssh-connections via the terminal of your computer.

-# How to start the UART-reader for the Daly Smart BMS
+## How to start the UART-reader for the Daly Smart BMS

 1. Open the terminal